-IT 230 Intermediate Windows Server Administration (3)
+IT 230 Intermediate Windows Server Administration (3) Prerequisite: IT 130 with a C or higher

-repares the student to prove mastery of core services such as user and group management, network access, and data security.
+Prepares the student to prove mastery of core services such as user and group management, network access, and data security.
 This course is the second of three which are required to receive the Microsoft MCSA certification and work as a Windows Systems Administrator.
 By the completion of this course, the student should be prepared to sit for the second of three MCSA certification exams (Exam #70-411).